tikv/sig-transaction/doc/tikv/README.md

 It's true in previous versions of TiKV.
 Enabling 1PC or Async commit features could break this guarantee.

 Multiple transactions may have identical commit timestamps.
 Start timestamps are still unique.
-One transaction must have distinct start_ts and commit_ts.
+One transaction must have distinct start_ts and commit_ts, unless it's rolled back.
+The commit_ts of a rollback record is the start_ts.

-### Reads never fail
+### From a user's perspective, reads never fail but might have to wait

 Reads never fail in the read committed level.
 The client will always read the most recent committed version.